Hyundai Xcent 2017: What Else You Can Buy At This Price?

 The Maruti Suzuki Dzire is powered by a K-series, four cylinder engine with a similar 1.2-litre displacement engine.
 It makes an 83 bhp of power and 115 Nm of torque, which is identical to the Hyundai Xcent even for the top end trims.

-Here both cars are similar in their technical specifications.
+Here both the cars are similar in their technical specifications.
 But you cannot deny the fact that you like the design of the Maruti Suzuki Dzire more than the Hyundai Xcent.

 Honda Amaze (Rs.
 5.7 lakhs)